 Event management and festivals

-Event planners can use QR Codes to manage event check-ins, distribute event information, and engage attendees with interactive content.
-There are endless possibilities for what event planners can achieve with QR Codes.
+Event planners can use QR Codes to manage check-ins, distribute itineraries, and engage attendees with interactive content—all while tracking which touchpoints drive the most engagement.

 You can use QR Codes to distribute itineraries for business conferences and special events via URL.
 Meanwhile, event promoters can disseminate QR Codes at concerts to enable people to share their experiences on social media by linking to each platform.